Tanjava/RPSLS/README.md

 - Add a 'bounce' animation to the default 'Rock' hand emoji before the player's and computer's hands are shown.
 The game starts with 'Rock', then there's a countdown - 3(rock), 2(paper), 1(scissors), Shoot.
 On "Shoot" the choices are revealed.
 - Add sound effects for each gesture to enhance gaming experience.

+# What I Learned

+During the development of the RPSLS game, I encountered a situation where I initially wrote a function called 'increaseScore' to increase the score of the winner, but later realized that I could achieve the same result without needing the function.

+In the original code, after determining the winner of a round in the 'PlayGame' function, I called the 'increaseScore' function.
+Inside the 'IncreaseScore' function, I increased the corresponding score based on the winner.

+Upon reviewing my code, I realized that I could simplify it by directly increasing the 'playerScore' or 'houseScore' variables within the 'playGame' function itself.

+This taught me the importance of continuously reassessing and refining my code as I develop a project, and considering if the use of a function is necessary or if the same result can be achieved in a simpler and more straightforward way.

 # Testing